josefadamcik/josefadamcik.cz/_drafts/ironsworn-offline-setup.md

 {% responsive_image path: images/solorpg/PXL_20220808_212634812.jpg alt:"" figcaption: "Starforged oracles (4 small booklets) and foes" %}

-I ended up taking quite some effort to put together and print small booklets with oracles and foes for both Ironsworn and Starforged.
-Using various PDF manipulations programs I took the pages and ordered them in the documents as I wanted.
+I ended up taking quite some effort to put together and print small roughly A6-sized booklets with oracles and foes for both Ironsworn and Starforged.
+Using various PDF-manipulation programs, I took the pages and ordered them in the documents as I wanted.
 For Ironsworn I combined pages from both the main Ironsworn book and the Ironsworn: Delve supplement.
 Nevertheless, this really gave me a lot of freedom to play at various places and in various situations.
 I have played on plain, trains, in cafes, or just sitting in the nature.

+{% responsive_image path: images/solorpg/PXL_20220913_115908512.jpg  alt:"" figcaption: "Playing Ironsworn in hills above Edinburgh" %}

 I got used to writing by hand again and it went so far that I even write a personal journal by hand now.
 I still tend to write a bit more narration while playing than I hoped for but at least I don't obsess about formulations and editing.
 The fact that the written text is harder to change helped me a lot.

-{% responsive_image path: images/solorpg/PXL_20220913_115908512.jpg  alt:"" figcaption: "Playing Ironsworn in hills above Edinburgh" %}

-I played quite a bit of Ironsworn while on vacation in Scotland and I must say that imagining the story of "Asha who walks in shadows" and a rescue of her sister from raider camp while sitting among hills above Edinburgh or taking a break in cafe while exploring the city was amazing.

 {% responsive_image path: images/solorpg/PXL_20220918_160105405.jpg  alt:"" figcaption: "Playing Ironsworn in a cafe in Edinburgh" %}

+I played quite a bit of Ironsworn while on vacation in Scotland and I must say that imagining the story of Asha, who rescues her sister from a raider camp, while sitting among hills above Edinburgh or taking a break in cafe in the city of Edinburgh was amazing.

 I was so happy with the experience I even laminated the Traveler's Ironsworn cards.

 {% responsive_image path: images/solorpg/PXL_20220925_111833385.jpg  alt:"" figcaption: "La-mi-na-tion, La-mi-na-tion!" %}

 I appreciate the offline and compact setup at home as well.
 I can just play on my balcony or even in bed.
-Sometimes it's a bit of mess with all the cards, booklets and pens around but the experience suits me much better than tablet or computer.
+Sometimes it's a bit of mess with all the cards, booklets and pens around but the experience suits me much better than on a tablet or computer.

-## Other struggles and learning
+## Other struggles and learning how to play solo

+Playing solo is demanding from many aspects.
+I had to figure out what stories I want to create and what kind of fun I seek.
+But I also had to unlearn a bit and train my self to approach things differently.
+There was a lot of thinking about playing, reading about playing and lurking in discords while other people discussed playing involved (and still is) in the process.

+### Failures, fail forward and building of story

+Ironsworn is designed in a way that it inserts complications when a roll fails (miss) or successes only partially (weak hit).
+The probability distribution of rolls is carefully picked to support this.
+It's most common to get the "weak hit" and misses are quite probable as ell.
+It's sort of "fail forward" approach we see in many other games.
+It works really well but it can be also very frustrating when the player is not completely into it.

+At the begging I was a bit frustrated when I didn't roll "strong hit".
+I was aware of what is the game trying to do an why, but often I would hate the outcome because I imagined the story going somewhere else.

+I would say there's were roughly 2 sources of this frustration:

+First, I wanted to **be good in the game** and succeed in a similar way how I would like to succeed in a computer game.
+It's interesting, that I don't have this urge when I play a TTRPG game with a GM.
+But in solo I had it.
+I just didn't want to fail.
+Starforged doesn't really work if you can have fun only when you roll well all the time.
+As a GM a do prefer players who can "roll with the punches" and I thing games when failure is celebrated are better.
+But somehow I had to learn (and I am still learning) how to actually appreciate this in solo play.
+On the other hand, it's certainly a good training for any other TTRPG game I could play in the future.

+Second, I got too attached to the direction I wanted the story to go to.
+I would imagine certain goal I want to achieve with the character (e.g. Valentin Sikorski wanted to infiltrate a secret factory) and the step they would get to get there.
+Then I would play and the game would throw complications and twists on me and I would be upset I am being distracted or doing something else than I wanted (e.g. Valentin is doing an expedition and dealing with perils on the way instead of just going there and doing something to fulfil the wov.)

+The second one is a bit trickier to deal with and it was the main reason why I paused Valentin's story and tried to play other characters.
+I decide to try to just make a character and give them simple vow and avoid thinking about where it could go in the future.
+I also started trying to avoid complicating the story myself.
+The game can do it on it's own very well and If I add too many complications myself, it might be harder to figure out, what the next complications introduced by the game should be.
+I tried couple of characters and it worked much better.
+It requires some learning and training and I am still trying to improve, but being really able to let the story flow and just wonder where it goes is amazing and I suppose it's the experience a player should have in this game.

 ## What I want to try